kubernetes-sigs/karpenter/designs/spot-consolidation.md

 ### 1. Minimum Flexibility Example

+Multi-node consolidation for spot instances works the same as it does for on-demand instances today.
+So below example only targets single-node consolidation.

 Assume we have instance types sorted in ascending price order I0, I1, ..., I500 and in this example our pods can always schedule on a node if its more expensive than the current one.
 This isn't realistic, but works for our example.

 We have a set of pending pods and need to launch a spot node.
-The cheapest instance that would suffice is I50, so we send a CreateFleet request with the cheapest type that would work and the next 19 more expensive types that could also work I50, I51, ..., I69.
+The cheapest instance that would suffice is I50, so we send a CreateInstanceFromTypes request with the cheapest type that would work and the next 19 more expensive types that could also work I50, I51, ..., I69.
 We get back an I55 from PCO.

 One pod exits, and now an I40 would work.
 We don't consolidate spot → spot here since the set of candidates we might consolidate to (I40, I41, ...
 I59) already includes the current type, an I55.

 Another pod exits, and now an I30 would work.
-We consolidate spot → spot and send a CreateFleet request for I30, I31, ..., I49.
+We consolidate spot → spot and send a CreateInstanceFromTypes request for I30, I31, ..., I49.

 ### 2. Price Factor Example